U1trajai/Lead-Planner/README.md

 - **Contradictions removed** — earlier versions had rules that quietly disagreed (e.g. "one method per prompt" vs. "a class is one component," "include the signature" vs. "no code"), which made the agent reason *against* its own instructions.
 Those seams are gone.
 - **Quick-reference block** at the end restates the checklist compactly.

-## Lessons Learned
+## Lessons learned

 - **Agent file size matters** — Compact instruction files give models too much room to drift.
 More detailed files provide better anchoring; optimal size depends on the model.
 - **Multi-model review improves results** — Having separate models independently tackle a problem and combining their outputs surfaces blind spots a single model would miss.
 - **Temperature controls determinism** — Lower temperatures produce more consistent, predictable outputs.
 Use higher temperatures only when exploration is the goal.
 - **Less context can be better** — Flooding a model with context can hurt focus and reliability.
 Limiting the context window often makes smaller models behave more predictably.
 - **Ambiguity gets exploited** — Models will find and use any gap in instructions.
 Clear, explicit language in agent files is the foundation of reliable behavior.

-## Things to Investigate
+## Roadmap / things to investigate

-- RAGs
+- Retrieval-augmented generation (RAG)
-- Vector based stores
+- Vector-based stores
 - More complex tasks
-- Multi turn sessions
+- Multi-turn sessions
-- Benchmarking this against frontier models
+- Benchmarking against frontier models